Quigley Catholic High School: Academics

-Forensics and Mock Trial
+Speech and Debate and Mock Trial

-The art of Public Speaking was once taught at Quigley Catholic High School through its once nationally recognized Forensics and Mock Trial teams.
+Quigley Catholic High School was nationally recognized for its Forensics and Mock Trial teams.

 Mock trial

-The Mock Trial Team had won nine Pennsylvania State Championships, making it the number one ranked team in the state.
+The Mock Trial Team was coached by Tim Waxenfelter for 28 years and won nine Pennsylvania State Championships, making it the number one ranked team in the state.
 The Mock Trial team was national runner-up for the year 2002.
 The school most recently won the Beaver County Bar Association's Mock Trial competition in the year 2019, one year before closing its doors.
 The team consisted of 13 individuals, led by a senior captain and two sophomores attorneys.

 Controversy

 (Fr.)
 John "Jack" S. Hoehl was school principal from 1971 to 1985.
-Hoehl (a priest at the time) was accused, by at least 7 men in 2001, of sexual abuse while they were students at Quigley Catholic High School during Hoehl's tenure as principal there.
+Hoehl was accused, by at least 7 men in 2001, of sexual abuse while they were students at Quigley Catholic High School during Hoehl's tenure as principal there.
 The lawsuits were dropped because the statute of limitations ran out.
 However, Hoehl was permanently banned from ministry in 1988 by then Bishop, Donald Wuerl, because Wuerl considered the accusations to be credible.
 On June 16, 2004, the Vatican severed all ties with Hoehl.

 Hoehl went on to become a youth counselor in West Virginia.
 He was subsequently removed from this post by the West Virginia Board of Counselors because of the credible accusations of sexual abuse from former students at Quigley Catholic High School.